opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 # Pretrained models

-The model-serving framework supports a variety of open-source pretrained models that can assist with a variety of machine learning (ML) search and analytics use cases.
+The model-serving framework supports a variety of open-source pretrained models that can assist with a range of machine learning (ML) search and analytics use cases.

 ## Uploading pretrained models